 Our mission is to restore aquatic ecosystems.
 We take dirty, mucky, algae-dominated bodies of water, and turn them into beautiful, healthy, clean, clear, sustainable ecosystems that support plants, ﬁsh, animals, anglers, ecotourism, and local economies.
 Seagrass is the key to crystal clear water.
 It cleans the water, stabilizes the sediment, and provides food and habitat for ﬁsh and animals, and sequesters harmful nutrients that cause algae.
 We dredge to provide a clean substrate, plant seagrass, protect it, and maintain it.

-In recognition of Earth Day, and in response to the high incidence of Florida manatees perishing from starvation due to disappearing seagrass meadows, their primary food source, Sea & Shoreline has launched a new campaign titled Seagrass Saves Sea Life.
+In response to the high incidence of Florida manatees perishing from starvation due to disappearing seagrass meadows, their primary food source, Sea & Shoreline has launched a new campaign titled Seagrass Saves Sea Life.
 The goal of the campaign is to raise awareness and educate consumers and legislators on the positive environmental and ecological benefits of seagrass, and to provide updates on current projects underway to restore seagrass in Florida’s waterways.
 For news, events, and fun and educational resources about the benefits of seagrass and how you can do your part to keep our waterways clean to save sea life, follow us on social media.

 We have done more aquatic restoration projects than any company in the world.
 Most importantly, our projects last.
 We guarantee it.
 We maintain the world’s largest aquaculture nursery with a variety of seagrasses that are ready to plant, and have developed scientiﬁcally-validated, patented technologies and processes that help to ensure the long-term success of your restoration project.